Art Exhibits in

 on Baja fame, composes the fishing column and a restaurant review

 Sitara Perez chronicles a wine diary of her first year making wines in

 Guadalupe valley; Susan Shea provides a golf column.
 Classical music

 and choral ensemble member Margit Gantt presents classical music

-Wingate, a prolific writer and playwright, does a monthly column about
+Wingate, a prolific writer and playwright, does a column about

 The quality is

 good, the articles are interesting, and the ads are

 cheap.
 Be sure to check out the Baja

 categories we focus on, you are welcome to contact me at (646)155-0581